 If you are lucky enough to visit Dingle, a small vibrant music town in the Southwest of Ireland, you may follow your ears to hear Eoin Duignan, one of Ireland's most renowned pipers who plays regularly with other local musicians.

-A typical Irish music sesiún will involve many musicians gathering together playing tunes with each other just for pleasure.
-Throughout the sesiún someone will lead a tune and those who know will play along.
+A typical Irish music sesiún will involve many musicians gathering together playing tunes with each other for pleasure.
+The atmosphere is informal and educational.
+Throughout the sesiún, players will lead a tune and those who know will play along.
 Sometimes some of the less experienced musicians who are new to a particular song will listen and join in once they start to learn the notes.

 Siopa Ceoil in Dingle is a particular favourite of our guests: